humaine-anac/agent-jok/README.md

 - Start the environment orchestrator (see the README in repository `anac-environment-orchestrator` for detailed installation)
 - Start two instances of this agent.
 Follow the installation instructions above twice, for each of two different directories.
  - After installing the first agent, rename its directory so that you can do a second git clone.
- - This time, copy the .json.template2 configuration files instead of the .json.template1 files.
+ - This time, start the agent using the option -port 14008 instead of -port 14007.
 - Start the utility generator (see the README in repository `anac-utility` for detailed instructions)

 Now you should be able to test some of the functions.
 If you only have the environment orchestrator and two agents running,